 Most years, the Club’s yacht remains in New South Wales during the summer months, before undertaking a major winter cruise between May and November.
 Typically, this takes the yacht as far afield as New Caledonia, Vanuatu, and North Queensland.
 Some years, the Club takes part in some ocean races, including the Sydney to Hobart Race.

-- Family cruising in Pittwater, Sydney, and the Hawkesbury River,
+- Family cruising in the Sydney area, including Sydney Harbour, Pittwater and the Hawkesbury River,

 - Trips along the NSW and Queensland coast,